Electronic and Computer Engineering MEng

 Fees quoted are per annum and are subject to an annual increase.

-- GCE A-level ABB, including Grade A in Maths and Grade B in a Science or Engineering subject (General Studies not accepted; Critical Thinking accepted as 4th subject only).
+- GCE A-level AAA-AAB, including Maths and a Science or Engineering subject.
+(General Studies not accepted).

 - Advanced Diploma Progression Diploma Grade A in Engineering, plus the Specialist Unit in Maths for Engineers at grade B along with 1 AS-level at Grade B for Additional and Specialist Learning.

-- IBDP 35 points, including 6 in Higher Level Maths and 5 in a Higher Level Science or Engineering subject.
+- International Baccalaureate Diploma 33 including 6 in Higher Level Maths, and also 6 in Higher Level Science or an Engineering subject.